AirTrain JFK: Routes

 The Howard Beach Train and Jamaica Train routes merge at Federal Circle for car rental companies and shuttle buses to hotels and the airport's cargo areas.
 South of Federal Circle, the routes share track for 1.5 mi and enter a tunnel before the tracks separate in two directions for the 2 mi terminal loop.
 Both routes continue counterclockwise around the loop, stopping at Terminals 1, 4, 5, 7, and 8 in that order.
 A connection to the Q3 local bus is available at Terminal 8.
 The travel time from either Jamaica or Howard Beach to the JFK terminals is about eight minutes.

-The Airport Terminals Loop (colored gold on the official map), an airport terminal circulator, serves the terminals.
-It makes a continuous clockwise loop around the terminals, operating in the opposite direction to the Howard Beach Train and Jamaica Train routes.
+The Airport Terminals Loop (colored gold on the official map), an airport terminal circulator, runs clockwise around each terminal, in the opposite direction from the Howard Beach Train and Jamaica Train routes.
 The terminal area loop is 1.8 mi long.

-Trains to and from Jamaica and Howard Beach were originally planned to run every two minutes during peak hours, with alternate trains traveling to each branch.
-The final environmental impact statement projected that trains in the central terminal area would run every ninety seconds.
-By 2014 actual frequencies were much lower: each branch was served by one train every seven to 12 minutes during peak hours.
-Trains arrived every 10 to 15 minutes on each branch during weekdays; every 15 to 20 minutes during late nights; and every 16 minutes during weekends.